Psychedelic therapy: Methodological and structural limitations

 Psychedelic clinical trials have faced recurring criticism for methodological shortcomings, particularly small sample sizes, short follow-up durations, and the exclusion of participants with comorbid or severe psychiatric conditions.
 These constraints reduce the external validity of findings, limiting their applicability to broader, real-world populations.
 For instance, many studies prioritize controlled environments and relatively healthy participants, thereby excluding those who may be most in need of innovative mental health treatments, such as individuals with trauma histories, substance use disorders, or severe depression.

+In addition to these design limitations, sex and gender have received limited methodological attention in some areas of psychedelic research.
+A 2025 scoping review of studies on psychedelics for substance use disorders found that women were underrepresented and that sex-related effects were infrequently reported or discussed.
+Few studies evaluated differences among non-cisgender participants.

-In addition to these design limitations, demographic homogeneity remains a persistent issue in psychedelic research.
+Racial and ethnic homogeneity also remains a persistent issue in psychedelic research.
 A review of 18 psychedelic clinical trials found that 82.3% of participants were non-Hispanic White, with minimal inclusion of Black, Latino, Indigenous, and Asian individuals.
 More recent analyses suggest that despite growing interest in equitable access, racial and ethnic minorities remain significantly underrepresented in both research studies and clinical practice settings.

-This underrepresentation has sparked broader concerns about systemic exclusion and the equitable distribution of therapeutic benefits.
-Historical medical abuses—such as the Tuskegee Syphilis Study and CIA-led MK-Ultra experiments—have contributed to deep mistrust in research institutions among marginalized communities.
+These racial and ethnic disparities have sparked broader concerns about systemic exclusion and the equitable distribution of therapeutic benefits.
+Historical medical abuses—such as the Tuskegee Syphilis Study and CIA-led MKUltra experiments—have contributed to deep mistrust in research institutions among marginalized communities.

 To address these disparities, scholars and clinicians have called for more inclusive and culturally responsive research practices.
 Proposed strategies include partnering with community organizations, diversifying research staff, and creating protocols that respect cultural traditions and concerns.
 Such efforts aim not only to expand access but also to rebuild trust and ensure that psychedelic-assisted therapies are effective and ethical across diverse populations.